 A large majority of the feedback you get from your vehicle (in terms of the driver experience, handling and performance) relates to the contact area your tyres have with the road.
 The faster you drive, for instance, the smaller this contact area becomes - the same is also true for tyres that have worn down to a thinner tread.
-In theses instances the car feels difficult to control, as if it is gliding on ice, because it cannot respond to your input correctly.
-Aquaplaning offers this same feeling, as the water layer prevents direct contact with the harder road surface.
+In these instances the car feels difficult to control, as if it is gliding on ice, because it cannot respond to your input correctly.
+Aquaplaning gives off the same feeling, as the water layer prevents direct contact with the harder road surface.
 Even the best car performance tyre can do very little if it’s not making direct contact with the road

 Even the best performance tyres are hindered by aquaplaning